ErasedSoul/Restaurant-Reviews-Sentiment-Analysis/README.md

 # Restaurant-Reviews-Sentiment-Analysis
-An NLP model to predict Restaurant Reviews Sentiments
+An NLP model to predict Restaurant Review Sentiments